 - Make a smoothie.
 Drop them into one of our more than two dozen smoothie recipes!

 - Peach crisp.
-Use frozen peaches to make our single serving peach crisp.
+Use frozen peach slices to make our single serving peach crisp.
+You can also use them in peach cobblers or peach pies.

 - Peach oatmeal.
 This is one of my favorite ways to use frozen peaches!
 It’s such an amazing treat in the middle of winter.